"The McIntoshs at Border Park Organics"

 Slashing and grazing to manage plant growth phases and feed soil

 In 2018, the McIntoshs wanted to improve the balance between their cover blends and cash crops.
 Their best biomass-producing cover blends were predominantly either triticale and peas, or rye and vetch.
 All of these species need to be terminated properly to avoid subsequent cash crop contamination.
-The McIntoshs couldn’t carry enough livestock to graze the cover crop effectively because they run their animals without supplemental feeding, preferring grain-free pasture, and they were cautious in managing numbers to avoid damage to the land.
+The McIntoshs couldn’t carry enough livestock to effectively terminate the cover crop with grazing because they ran their animals without supplemental feeding, preferring grain-free pasture, and they were cautious in managing numbers to avoid damage to the land.
 They needed to find a way to ensure all the cover crops were properly terminated, so they slashed a mixed-species cover crop and grazed the regrowth after the slashed bulk had mostly broken down into the soil.
-This method increased biomass production, provided ground cover, reduced problematic seed set and also benefited the livestock.
+This method increased biomass production, provided ground cover, reduced problematic seed-set and also benefited the livestock.
 The McIntoshs found that slashing with optimal timing stopped seed set of the cover crop species, and that grazing could then be used effectively to tidy up late heads and regrowth.

 Josh also slashed volunteer non-palatable perennials to promote more growth and used them as a soil builder.
-This would add a layer of mulch on the soil surface after soil builder as a way to feed soil microbes.
-He began to find that ‘even the slashed material can oxidise too much and not assimilate with soil as much as I’d like’, so he began to also consider trying a ‘spray application’ of a microbial based solution combined with a ‘spiked disc chain pass to lightly incorporate the material to promote better microbial breakdown of the slashed material’.
+This would add a layer of mulch on the soil surface as a soil builder and feed soil microbes.
+He began to find that ‘even the slashed material can oxidise too much and not assimilate with soil as much as I’d like,’ so he began to also consider trying a ‘spray application’ of a microbial based solution combined with a ‘spiked disc chain pass to lightly incorporate the material to promote better microbial breakdown of the slashed material.’

 Dry vs wet planting